chanllon/chanllon.github.io/_news/IJCAI2025.md

 inline: true
 ---

-One paper of our team has been accepted for **"IJCAI 2025"** Full Papers track (19.3% acceptance rate), a top-tier international Conference categorized as **CCF A-class*
+One paper of our team has been accepted for **"IJCAI 2025"** Full Papers track (19.3% acceptance rate), a top-tier international Conference categorized as **CCF A-class**.